 There are several reasons why a dog's nose is wet or dry.
 Find out the main causes of a moist nose.
 Plus, why some dogs experience dryness and cracking.

-Why Is My Dog’s Nose Wet or Dry?
+Why Is My Dog’s Nose Wet (or Dry)?

-There are several reasons why a dog’s nose is wet or dry.
-If you keep a close eye on your pup’s sniffer throughout the day, you will likely see it change.
+Have you ever heard the common belief that a cold, wet nose means your dog is healthy, while a dry nose signals something may be wrong?
+It’s a widespread notion among pet parents, but it’s not entirely accurate.
+In reality, a dog’s nose can be wet or dry for many reasons.
+Most of which are completely harmless!
+In fact, if you keep a close eye on your pup’s sniffer throughout the day, you will likely see it change.
 It may be dry in the morning and wet in the afternoon.
 That’s perfectly normal!
+Let’s take a closer look …

-So What Does a Wet Nose Really Mean?
+What Does a Wet Nose Mean?

-1) Your Pup’s Nose Is In Use
+1) Your Pup’s Nose is in Use

 When dogs follow a specific scent, their nose develops a thin layer of moist mucus.
 This allows your pooch to absorb the scent chemicals around him, which enhances his sense of smell.
 It doesn’t stop there, though.
 Dogs then lick the mucus off of their nose to transfer the scent chemicals to the olfactory glands in the roof of the mouth.
 Doing this allows your dog to separate and better identify various smells.
+In this case, your dog’s nose is wet for two reasons:

 1. The layer of mucus